askmike/gekko/docs/internals/events.md

 ### stratStart event

-- What: An object describing the first candle of the strat has processed.
+- What: An object describing the first candle the strat has processed.
-- When: when the strategy is initialized is started.
+- When: when the strategy is initialized.
 - Subscribe: Your plugin can subscribe to this event by registering the `processStratStart` method.
 - Notes:
   - There are scenarios where the date of this event is before the date of the marketStart, this can happen when the strategy requires historical data and Gekko was able to load some from disk (this process bypasses the market).